Topics

 Contemplation:

-Generally in all religious scriptures and especially in the Qur'an (Koran), noesis or contemplation is greatly emphasized.
-In various vers(es cognition is even ordered, for examples there are verses that dictate to contemplate on skies, on the land, or on rain and the growth of plants, and in some on the birth of animals as well as humans is stressed.
+Generally in all religious scriptures and especially in the Qur’an (Koran), noesis or contemplation is greatly emphasized.
+In various verses cognition is even ordered, for examples there are verses that dictate to contemplate on skies, on the land, or on rain and the growth of plants, and in some on the birth of animals as well as humans is stressed.
 Through various styles of suggestions, it is stressed to make deep thinking part of regular life.
-According to the Qur'an (Koran), those who possess knowledge and those who are nearer to God are immersed in deep thinking.
+According to the Qur’an (Koran), those who possess knowledge and those who are nearer to God are immersed in deep thinking.

 God has stated in the Qur’an (Koran):

-"In the creation of earth and skies and in the daily routine of day and night, there are signs for those wise people who remember God, standing, sitting and resting and those who contemplate on the creation of skies and earth and as a result come to conclusion that ‘O’ Our Lord, Thou has not created these with no purpose." [aal-irnran}
+“In the creation of earth and skies and in the daily routine of day and night, there are signs for those wise people who remember God, standing, sitting and resting and those who contemplate on the creation of skies and earth and as a result come to conclusion that O’ Our Lord , Thou has not created these with no purpose.” [aal-irnran}

 Besides the universe, the Qur’an (Koran) has also disclosed the Divine Essence and Attributes, as in these verses:

-"Wherever you turn, you see the Face of God."
-"Be aware; be certain that God is seeing you."
-"God engulfs everything."
+“Wherever you turn, you see the Face of God.”
+“Be aware, be certain that God is seeing you.”
+“God engulfs everything.”

-It is slated in the Quran (Koran):
+It is stated in the Quran (Koran):

-"Did you not see that person (Ezra) who was walking by a city (Jerusalem) the roofs of which had collapsed?
-Said he, How would God revive that city after it has been completely destroyed?
-So God kept him dead for a hundred years and then gave him back life.
-God said, since how long have you stayed here.
-He replied, maybe a day or two.
-God said nay.
+“Did you not see that person (Ezra) who was walking by a city (Jerusalem) the roofs of which had collapsed?”
+Said he, “How would God revive that city after it has been completely destroyed?”
+So God kept him dead for a hundred years and then gave him back his life.
+God said, “Since how long have you stayed here?”
+He replied, “Maybe a day or two.”
+God said “Nay.
 You were dead for a hundred years.
 Look at your food and drink, has it not been decayed?
 Look at your mule.
-We did that to show you Our sign for the people.
-And watch these bones how We are going to connect them.
-Then We will dress them with flesh.
-Then when the Reality was revealed to him he said, now I know that God is omnipotent."
+We did that to show you

 [al-Baqara]